minitage/minitage.github.io/source/about.rst

 ---------

  - The idea is to write a light and simple package manager from scratch which will allow us to integrate various build systems.
- - What about shell scripts, buildout or makefiles interact together to assemble all the parts of our project parts?
+ - What about shell scripts, buildout or makefiles interact together to assemble all the parts our project needs?
  - To allow this, the approach is to share a common 'well known' layout to install things in minitage.
+Then the referencing packages can address each other easily as they respect the layout.

 Implementation goals
 ----------------------